enisdenjo/graphql-ws/PROTOCOL.md

 Direction: **Server -> Client**

-Operation execution result message.

-- If the operation is a `query` or `mutation`, the message can be seen as the final execution result.
-This message is followed by the `Complete` message indicating the completion of the operation.
-- If the operation is a `subscription`, the message can be seen as an event in the source stream requested by the `Subscribe` message.
+Operation execution result(s) from the source stream created by the binding `Subscribe` message.
+After all results have been emitted, the `Complete` message will follow indicating stream completion.

 ```typescript
 import { ExecutionResult } from 'graphql';